metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `analytics_service_memory_quota` (String) AnalyticsServiceMemQuota is the amount of memory that should be allocated to the analytics service.
-This value is per-pod, and only applicable to pods belonging to server classes running the analytics service.
+- `analytics_service_memory_quota` (String) AnalyticsServiceMemQuota is the amount of memory that should be allocated to the analytics service.This value is per-pod, and only applicable to pods belonging to server classes runningthe analytics service.
 This field must be a quantity greater than or equal to 1Gi.
-This field defaults to 1Gi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+Thisfield defaults to 1Gi.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `auto_compaction` (Attributes) AutoCompaction allows the configuration of auto-compaction, including on what conditions disk space is reclaimed and when it is allowed to run. (see [below for nested schema](#nestedatt--spec--cluster--auto_compaction))
+- `auto_compaction` (Attributes) AutoCompaction allows the configuration of auto-compaction, including on whatconditions disk space is reclaimed and when it is allowed to run. (see [below for nested schema](#nestedatt--spec--cluster--auto_compaction))
-- `auto_failover_max_count` (Number) AutoFailoverMaxCount is the maximum number of automatic failovers Couchbase server will allow before not allowing any more.
-This field must be between 1-3 for server versions prior to 7.1.0 default is 1.
+- `auto_failover_max_count` (Number) AutoFailoverMaxCount is the maximum number of automatic failovers Couchbase serverwill allow before not allowing any more.
+This field must be between 1-3 for server versions prior to 7.1.0default is 1.
-- `auto_failover_on_data_disk_issues` (Boolean) AutoFailoverOnDataDiskIssues defines whether Couchbase server should failover a pod if a disk issue was detected.
+- `auto_failover_on_data_disk_issues` (Boolean) AutoFailoverOnDataDiskIssues defines whether Couchbase server should failover a podif a disk issue was detected.
-- `auto_failover_on_data_disk_issues_time_period` (String) AutoFailoverOnDataDiskIssuesTimePeriod defines how long to wait for transient errors before failing over a faulty disk.
-This field must be in the range 5-3600s, defaulting to 120s.
+- `auto_failover_on_data_disk_issues_time_period` (String) AutoFailoverOnDataDiskIssuesTimePeriod defines how long to wait for transient errorsbefore failing over a faulty disk.
+This field must be in the range 5-3600s, defaultingto 120s.
 More info:  https://golang.org/pkg/time/#ParseDuration
-- `auto_failover_server_group` (Boolean) AutoFailoverServerGroup whether to enable failing over a server group.
-This field is ignored in server versions 7.1+ as it has been removed from the Couchbase API
+- `auto_failover_server_group` (Boolean) AutoFailoverServerGroup whether to enable failing over a server group.This field is ignored in server versions 7.1+ as it has been removed from the Couchbase API
-- `auto_failover_timeout` (String) AutoFailoverTimeout defines how long Couchbase server will wait between a pod being witnessed as down, until when it will failover the pod.
-Couchbase server will only failover pods if it deems it safe to do so, and not result in data loss.
-This field must be in the range 5-3600s, defaulting to 120s.
-More info:  https://golang.org/pkg/time/#ParseDuration
+- `auto_failover_timeout` (String) AutoFailoverTimeout defines how long Couchbase server will wait between a podbeing witnessed as down, until when it will failover the pod.
+Couchbase serverwill only failover pods if it deems it safe to do so, and not result in dataloss.
+This field must be in the range 5-3600s, defaulting to 120s.More info:  https://golang.org/pkg/time/#ParseDuration
-- `cluster_name` (String) ClusterName defines the name of the cluster, as displayed in the Couchbase UI.
-By default, the cluster name is that specified in the CouchbaseCluster resource's metadata.
+- `cluster_name` (String) ClusterName defines the name of the cluster, as displayed in the Couchbase UI.By default, the cluster name is that specified in the CouchbaseCluster resource'smetadata.
 - `data` (Attributes) Data allows the data service to be configured. (see [below for nested schema](#nestedatt--spec--cluster--data))
-- `data_service_memory_quota` (String) DataServiceMemQuota is the amount of memory that should be allocated to the data service.
-This value is per-pod, and only applicable to pods belonging to server classes running the data service.
+- `data_service_memory_quota` (String) DataServiceMemQuota is the amount of memory that should be allocated to the data service.This value is per-pod, and only applicable to pods belonging to server classes runningthe data service.
 This field must be a quantity greater than or equal to 256Mi.
-This field defaults to 256Mi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+Thisfield defaults to 256Mi.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `eventing_service_memory_quota` (String) EventingServiceMemQuota is the amount of memory that should be allocated to the eventing service.
-This value is per-pod, and only applicable to pods belonging to server classes running the eventing service.
+- `eventing_service_memory_quota` (String) EventingServiceMemQuota is the amount of memory that should be allocated to the eventing service.This value is per-pod, and only applicable to pods belonging to server classes runningthe eventing service.
 This field must be a quantity greater than or equal to 256Mi.
-This field defaults to 256Mi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+Thisfield defaults to 256Mi.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `index_service_memory_quota` (String) IndexServiceMemQuota is the amount of memory that should be allocated to the index service.
-This value is per-pod, and only applicable to pods belonging to server classes running the index service.
+- `index_service_memory_quota` (String) IndexServiceMemQuota is the amount of memory that should be allocated to the index service.This value is per-pod, and only applicable to pods belonging to server classes runningthe index service.
 This field must be a quantity greater than or equal to 256Mi.
-This field defaults to 256Mi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+Thisfield defaults to 256Mi.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `index_storage_setting` (String) DEPRECATED - by indexer.
-The index storage mode to use for secondary indexing.
-This field must be one of 'memory_optimized' or 'plasma', defaulting to 'memory_optimized'.
-This field is immutable and cannot be changed unless there are no server classes running the index service in the cluster.
+- `index_storage_setting` (String) DEPRECATED - by indexer.The index storage mode to use for secondary indexing.
+This field must be one of'memory_optimized' or 'plasma', defaulting to 'memory_optimized'.
+This field isimmutable and cannot be changed unless there are no server classes running theindex service in the cluster.
 - `indexer` (Attributes) Indexer allows the indexer to be configured. (see [below for nested schema](#nestedatt--spec--cluster--indexer))
 - `query` (Attributes) Query allows the query service to be configured. (see [below for nested schema](#nestedatt--spec--cluster--query))
-- `query_service_memory_quota` (String) QueryServiceMemQuota is a dummy field.
-By default, Couchbase server provides no memory resource constraints for the query service, so this has no effect on Couchbase server.
-It is, however, used when the spec.autoResourceAllocation feature is enabled, and is used to define the amount of memory reserved by the query service for use with Kubernetes resource scheduling.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+- `query_service_memory_quota` (String) QueryServiceMemQuota is used when the spec.autoResourceAllocation feature is enabled,and is used to define the amount of memory reserved by the query service for use withKubernetes resource scheduling.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetesIn CB Server 7.6.0+ QueryServiceMemQuota also sets a soft memory limit for every Query node in the cluster.The garbage collector tries to keep below this target.
+It is not a hard, absolute limit, and memoryusage may exceed this value.
-- `search_service_memory_quota` (String) SearchServiceMemQuota is the amount of memory that should be allocated to the search service.
-This value is per-pod, and only applicable to pods belonging to server classes running the search service.
+- `search_service_memory_quota` (String) SearchServiceMemQuota is the amount of memory that should be allocated to the search service.This value is per-pod, and only applicable to pods belonging to server classes runningthe search service.
 This field must be a quantity greater than or equal to 256Mi.
-This field defaults to 256Mi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+Thisfield defaults to 256Mi.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes

 <a id="nestedatt--spec--cluster--auto_compaction"></a>
 ### Nested Schema for `spec.cluster.auto_compaction`